emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# September 2025 Meetup
+# October 2025 Meetup

-The next meetup will be on September 24th at c-base and remote.
+The next meetup will be on October 29th at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.